Watch: Emirati influencer Khalid Al Ameri tries spicy food in Kerala, immediately 'regrets it'

-Khalid Al Ameri, a popular Emirati influencer, is known to take up challenges and travel around the world creating engaging content.
+Khalid Al Ameri, a popular Emirati influencer, is known for his humorous videos and his eagerness to take up challenges and travel around the world creating engaging content.

-He travels across the globe indulging in new experiences.
-On another such trip, Al Ameri travelled all the way to Kerala, India, to try some delicious food in the city.
+The influencer has gone around the globe, indulging in new experiences and showcasing them in an entertaining fashion.
+On one such trip, Al Ameri travelled all the way to Kerala, India, to try some delicious food in the city.

+The Arab influencer tried Indian food, attempting to challenge the stereotype on the spiciness of the dish, failing hilariously in the video he uploaded on his Instagram page.
+The reel has received well over 3.5 million views and more than 310,000 likes.

 Immediately after he says that, he pauses, as he feels the spice creep in.
 The visuals comically turn black-and-white and the camera then pans to his friend – who looks blissfully unaware.

-The audio fades into a trending dialogue from 2023 Malayalam movie 'Romancham'.
+Viewers then hear the audio transition to a trending dialogue from 2023 Malayalam movie 'Romancham'.
+The dialogue adds to the charm of the video, making it even more hilarious if one can understand the language.

-The camera cuts after he says, "Oh God", making the short clip a hilarious one.
+As his face turns red (with an edit), Al Ameri realises the stereotype is in fact true and whispers a meek "Oh God".

-Al Ameri went on a South Asian tour – exploring their culture and trying out their food.
-But, he also churned out some hilarious videos from his time abroad as he tasted a popular biryani.
+The influencer has recently been on a South Asian tour, of sorts – exploring their culture and trying out their food.
+He utilised his trip to churn out some brilliant content.
+In another video shared by a restaurant, he is seen getting teary-eyed over a plate of biryani.

 He also made a reference to a popular Bollywood movie, 'Chennai Express', in one of his videos that he shot on a train.
 Imitating Shah Rukh Khan, he leaned from a train to give a hand to his 'Deepika Padukone', Salama Mohamed.